top of page

 Best Time to Visit Zanzibar

 The best time to visit Zanzibar is during the dry seasons, from June to October and from December to February.
-These months offer warm, sunny weather, ideal for enjoying the island’s beautiful beaches, outdoor activities, and exploring its cultural and historical sites.
+These months offer warm, sunny weather, ideal for enjoying the island’s beautiful beaches, partaking in outdoor activities, and exploring its cultural and historical sites.
 The short rainy season in November and the long rainy season from March to May bring heavier showers, but the island remains lush and less crowded during these times.
 If you prefer fewer tourists and potentially lower prices, consider visiting during the rainy seasons, when the landscape is vibrant and green.

 What You Will See in Zanzibar